-You're sitting there sending out your resume and you start wondering how many applications it takes to get a job.
-What's a good application to interview ratio?
-It's very hard to give you an exact number as it depends on your job search strategy, industry and experience.
-There is, however, a general benchmark which we'll discuss along with some tips to improve your application to interview ratio.
+You're sitting there sending out your resume and you start wondering how many applications it takes to get a job interview.
+What's a good application-to-interview ratio?
+It's very hard to give an exact number as it depends on your job search strategy, industry, and experience.
+There is, however, a general benchmark, which we'll discuss along with some tips to improve your job application-to-interview ratio.

 So how many resumes do you need to send out before getting a job?

 The answer to this completely depends on the individual, the industry, the region, the time of year, and the company.
 For some, it even comes down to luck.

 It will probably be an average of a few dozen applications before landing a job, over the course of many weeks or multiple months.

 It's not all about the numbers, though.
 You need to submit resumes tailored to each position and work on networking, your online presence, and other career development strategies.